 1. Orlando Science Center

+This is my absolute favorite of the family friendly things to do in Orlando with kids.
 Located in Downtown Orlando, approximately 30 minutes from Walt Disney World, the Orlando Science Center is an interactive, hands on museum that is perfect for families and children of all ages.
 Spread out across five floors, the Center is a great place to spend a rainy day, or escape from the brutal Florida summer heat.
 Admission is free for children two and under, and if you have a Bank of America debit or credit card, admission is free the first weekend of every month!
 As well as all of the exhibits, there is a cafeteria with a Subway sandwich shop, as well as a gift shop.

 The Center features a wide variety of exhibits, and there will be something to keep every child occupied.
 As a toddler, my son loved Kidstown, which has just been updated and expanded to feature some amazing new activities.
 The water tables are always a hit, as is the fantastic Orange Grove play area, featuring ‘orange’ trees, a factory, and a farmers market.
 There is also a play kitchen, story time, and coloring stations.
 Another popular exhibit is DinoDigs, with life-size replicas of various species of dinosaur skeletons, as well as a dig pit where kids can dig for fossils.
 My son is obsessed with dinosaurs, and could spend all day playing in this area!

 The Center also features several theaters, showing nature movies as well as popular family friendly hits.
 There is an extra charge for the shows, but if you’re planning on spending the whole day at the Center, I think the extra cost is worth it for something a little different to do.